The Scioto Mile

 2011 Capital Crossroads SID Outstanding Aesthetic Contribution

-SMBH utilized post-tensioning cables in the design, which were used to bolster the concrete sides of the forming landmass.
+SMBH utilized post-tensioning cables in the design to bolster the concrete sides of the forming landmass.
 Post-tensioning on the prow enabled tying two walls to each other instead of designing massive cantilevered retaining walls.
 Two additional buildings are part of the overall project – a glass-enclosed café restaurant (Milestone 229) with an outdoor terrace overlooking the park that serves as an architectural icon along the Riverfront and a Pavilion.
 The café building includes a public restroom facility.
 The shape of the buildings, the roof spans, and the desired aesthetic made post-tensioned concrete the best choice for these two buildings.

 One predominant feature of the park is the stainless steel fountains.
-SMBH worked closely with the architect, assisting in sizing the stainless steel fountain pipes through several design iterations, balancing the structural requirements with the many aesthetic aspects.
+SMBH worked closely with the architect, assisting in sizing the stainless steel fountain pipes through several design iterations and balancing the structural requirements with the many aesthetic aspects.
 SMBH also provided structural assistance on several site features, including concrete curbs, fountain basins, light pole foundations, concrete stairs, retaining walls, and fountain vaults.